Introduction

 – Sender’s Information: The sender’s name, address, and contact details.
 This lets recipients know who sent the package and how to reach them.

-– Recipient’s Information: The recipient’s name, address, and contact details.
-It’s a redundancy to ensure that the package reaches the correct destination.
+Recipient’s Information: The recipient’s name, address, and contact details.
+This information is redundant to ensure that the package reaches the correct destination.

 An image of a customer is shown, carefully handling their package which has been specified as a fragile shipment.